p2pu/p2pu-website/en/jobs.md

 - We’re looking to document this work publicly; everything generated will be openly licensed.
 - Compensation and project budget will be discussed individually with qualified candidates.

 #### To Apply
-Send a resume and short cover letter to team@p2pu.org, outlining why you’re excited about this project.
-Check out our ‘work with us page’ for an understanding of how learning circles are currently generating non-grant revenue.
+Send a resume and short cover letter to <team@p2pu.org>, outlining why you’re excited about this project.
+Check out our [work with us page](https://www.p2pu.org/en/workwithus/) for an understanding of how learning circles are currently generating non-grant revenue.